Our Staff Members

 Arenn Osadzuk, Environmental Technician (Canada Summer Jobs Participant)

-Arenn has just started as one of BPBA's Environmental Technicians.
-She will be working closely with those contributing to the Six Streams Program on water quality monitoring and restoration of the Eastnor Swamp property.
+Arenn began as one of BPBA's Environmental Technicians in early May 2026.
+She works closely with those contributing to the Six Streams Program on water quality monitoring and restoration of the Eastnor Swamp property.
 Arenn spent most summers at her family cottage in Oliphant admiring the unique flora of the coastal wetlands and is looking forward to now contributing to the conservation of the Saugeen (Bruce) Peninsula.
 With an academic background in microbiology and multiple professional experiences in the field of invasive species, Arenn brings a unique skillset to her role.
 Starting a Masters in Forestry Management and Limnology in the Fall, Arenn is excited to spend time learning about water quality techniques while aiding in the success of the Six Streams Project.